ConnorDye/FindUnique-Content-Multi-File-Processor-Application/README.md

-# Find Unique Content Application
+# Find Unique Content Multi-File Processor

 This program processes a batch of files and determines the unique content of the files by processing the top unique words with their respective count.